RamaKassoumeh/heavy_rain_mater_thesis/README.md

-# Modifed RainNet: a convolutional neural network for radar & satellite-based precipitation nowcasting (Master Thesis)
+# Modifed RainNet: a convolutional neural network for radar & satellite-based precipitation nowcasting

 ## Brief description

 We introduce Modified RainNet, a convolutional neural network for radar and satellite-based precipitation nowcasting.
 RainNet is trained to predict continuous precipitation intensities with lead times of 5, 15, and 30 minutes, using several years of quality-controlled weather radar and satellite composites.
 The radar data is provided by Hydro & Meteo company, and the satellite data is sourced from EUMETSAT.
 The data will be made available online once the HeavyRain project is completed.

+## Dataset

+The dataset will be made publicly available soon.

 ## Architecture